What Is Past Simple Tense?

 In English, there are two kinds of main verbs.
 One is the regular verb and the other is the irregular verb.
 In this article, we will take a look at the structure of each.

-When a verb follows a different pattern when we want to conjugate it, it is called an irregular verbs.
-In English, for example, verbs such as 'walk,' 'enter,' and 'love' are regular because we can conjugate them by simply adding -ed.
-On the other hand, we have verbs such as 'eat,' 'put' and 'have' that are called irregular because they do not follow the same pattern.
+A verb that does not follow the standard pattern for conjugation is called an irregular verb.
+In English, verbs such as 'walk,' 'enter,' and 'love' are regular because we can conjugate them by adding -ed.
+However, verbs such as 'eat,' 'put,' and 'have' are irregular because they do not follow the same pattern.

 Here are the examples:

 'We' and 'Jamie' are our subjects and they are both followed by the past tense of two irregular verbs, 'go' and 'buy.'

 In past tense, all subjects are followed by the same verb and the verb does not change based on the subject.
 Pay attention to this example: